eag1ex/excel-fuel-server/readme.md

 config settings can be found at `/src/config.ts`
  - includes our user credentials (for demo), and session secret

+### Running fullstack application from server
+1. Generate new client build _(follow excel-fuel-app-client readme.md instructions)_
+2. Add new build to /views, with the same application name: `/views/excel-fuel`
+3. Run fullstack app in development or production modes at `localhost:5000/app`

 #### Live Demo